 direct binding servers list.
-In License Use Management, a set of network license servers and a central registry license server that collectively serve a set of network license clients. dynamic nodelocking.
-In License Use Management, a way of using licensing APIs in which a compound password installed on a network license server carries simple nodelocked licenses.
-Upon first invocation of the product at a client, a simple nodelocked license is extracted from the compound password and installed on the client workstation.
+In License Use Management, a set of network license servers and a central registry license server that collectively serve a set of network license clients.

+dynamic nodelocking.
+In License Use Management, the automated licensing of multiple nodes through the use of compound passwords.